ya348/planner/README.md

 Support multiple languages or customizable time slots.

 License 📜
-انتشار و استفاده از این پروژه با ذکر نام پدیدآورنده (Creator Credit) بدون مانع است.Publication and use are permitted with proper attribution to the creator. 😊
+Publication and use are permitted with proper attribution to the creator. 😊